northbridge-sys/en-lsl-framework/README.md

 ## Installation

 If you haven't, enable the LSL preprocessor in your viewer and set the directory where the LSL preprocessor will check for include files.
+This can be any directory, as long as the Second Life viewer can read from it, though we recommend placing it somewhere you won't accidentally delete it, such as a folder in your user directory.

 For the latest **development** release:
 - Create a directory called `northbridge-sys` in your LSL preprocessor include directory, if you haven't already.